Information for students who might need to avoid noise and crowds. (Requested by LUU Neurodivergent Society.)

 There will be a running picket, a group running round the circumference of the campus, from 9.30am until up to 11.30am, with placards and sometimes music.

-The end-of-picket rallies will be on or near the Parkinson steps from 11.30am until approximately 12 midday.
-The largest of these will be on Wednesday 2 March.
+The end-of-picket rallies are on or near the Parkinson steps from 11.30am until approximately 12 midday.
 There may be amplified music, speeches, singing and maybe even dancing.

 UCU members who have signed up to picket are asked about accessibility so the union can make the necessary arrangements.
 If you’re not a member and there is something the union could do which would to enable you to show your support please let the branch administrator know by emailing firstname.lastname@example.org or, on the strike day, by speaking to a picket supervisor who will be at the pink gazebo near the Parkinson steps.